torvalds/linux/Documentation/networking/plip.rst

 PLIP driver details
 -------------------

-The Linux PLIP driver is an implementation of the original Crynwr protocol, that uses the parallel port subsystem of the kernel in order to properly share parallel ports between PLIP and other services.
+The GNU/Linux PLIP driver is an implementation of the original Crynwr protocol, that uses the parallel port subsystem of the kernel in order to properly share parallel ports between PLIP and other services.